3llomi/KBStickerView/README.md

     kbstickerView.stickerProvider = stickerProvider

+    //to enable it, set it as an Input View textView.inputView = kbstickerView

+    /*
+    to revert back to normal keyboard
+    textView.inputView = nil
+    textView.reloadInputViews()
+    */

 ```

 You are responsible for loading stickers images and Sticker Categories images, you can do that by conforming to Protocols